 You must always conduct yourself in a professional manner.
 This is your business and you cannot allow emotions to cloud your judgment.

 If a tenant is screaming, never scream back.
 Do not curse.
 Do not put yourself in legal jeopardy by threatening or resorting to tactics like ignoring maintenance requests or fiddling with a tenant’s utilities.
-It is your responsibility to keep your cool at all times.
+Acts of retaliation are illegal and it is your responsibility to keep your cool at all times.